-Person(s) Responsible: High School Interim Principal and High School Athletic Coordinator.
+Person Responsible: Interim Principal, Burges High School; Athletic Coordinator, Burges H.S.

-The superintendent or designee should follow and implement corrective actions stated by either committee mentioned in Recommendation #1.
+Original Recommendation: The superintendent or designee should follow and implement corrective actions stated by either committee mentioned in Recommendation #1.

-Management and Leadership Response: Agreed with recommendation and incorporated into the CAP as activity two (2).
+Management and Leadership Response: Agreed with recommendation and incorporated into the CAP as activity two (2) as follows: